 Food Patch Testing for IBS

-The food allergy testing offered by our centers is a completely novel way of identifying foods that may cause IBS, as shown in our recent pivotal study, Food Patch Testing for Irritable Bowel Syndrome, published in the Journal of the American Academy of Dermatology (Stierstorfer MB, Sha CT, Sasson M. Food Patch Testing for Irritable Bowel Syndrome.
-J Am Acad Dermatol 2013;68:377-84).
+The food allergy testing offered by our centers is a completely novel way of identifying foods that may cause IBS, as suggested in our proof-of-concept study, Food Patch Testing for Irritable Bowel Syndrome, published in the Journal of the American Academy of Dermatology (Stierstorfer MB, Sha CT, Sasson M. Food Patch Testing for Irritable Bowel Syndrome.
+J Am Acad Dermatol 2013;68:377-84) and more definitively validated in our second clinical study, Utility of Food Patch Testing in the Evaluation and Management of Irritable Bowel Syndrome, https://jofskin.org/index.php/skin/article/view/223.
 Our IBS testing identifies food allergies by looking for small allergic reactions that may occur on your skin after food test materials are placed in contact with your skin for 48 hours (see below).
 The testing also is useful for individuals suffering from another gastrointestinal condition, eosinophilic esophagitis.

 We have carefully selected the foods used in the testing.
 They are the most common ones known to cause the type of allergic reaction that our study results suggest cause IBS in some individuals.
 Nearly half the participants in our study who had an allergic skin reaction to at least one food experienced improvement in their IBS symptoms when they avoided the food(s) in question.
 If you react to one or more foods, and you then avoid the food(s) in question, there is a chance your IBS symptoms might not improve.
 This would suggest that the foods to which your skin reacted are not playing a role in your gastrointestinal symptoms or that other foods not included in our testing that you are still eating could be contributing to your symptoms as well.
 There is a chance your skin will not show allergic reactions to any of the foods being tested.
 If no allergic reactions are found, we feel there is value in knowing that the foods tested are unlikely to be the cause of your IBS symptoms.